Oliver-Leete/Configs/README.md

     }
 ```

-I then realized that I could use the same funcion for all kinds of repeats.
+Realizing that I could use the same function for all kinds of repeats.
 I've
 already added it to my panel opening mappings (all bound under \<leader\>v) so
 that \<leader\>vv will open the last panel, or close it if it's still open.
 This
 is just done by having another variable to store the window command in.

 All of these also have a default command that is used if nothing has been
 called yet (can't repeat what hasn't been done).
 For jumping the default is to
 the next treesitter function.
-This doesn't make sense for some filetypes, like
+This doesn't make sense for some file types, like
-latex, so this is used to set a different default for tex files to jump by
+latex, so this is used to set a different default for Tex files to jump by
 section and to open the table of contents instead of the file browser.

 ``` lua